eadwinCode/django-ninja-extra/docs/docs/tutorial/testing.md

 # **Testing APIController**

-**Django Ninja Extra** has a TestClient that provides seamless testing of APIController classes.
+**Django Ninja Extra** has a TestClient that provides seamless testing of APIController classes with `pytest`

 There are two test clients

 - `TestClient`: for synchronous route functions
 - `TestClientAsync`: for asynchronous route functions